james-stevens/promyq/README.md

 By default the container will log to the "console" / "standard output", but if you wish to log to a syslog server, you can do this by setting the environment variable `SYSLOG_SERVER` to the IP Address of your syslog server.

 The format of the refresh interval & retention time supports the units: y, w, d, h, m, s, ms - e.g. `5m` or `180d`.

+Prometheus may not do the first data poll until the refresh interval has expired for the first time.

 ## Data Storage